rjohnson2590/backbone-tutorials/Tutorial.md

       </body>
     </html>

 Next, we&rsquo;ll start with our basic model of a piece of text.
 It&rsquo;ll have a &ldquo;replace&rdquo; method that will replace the text inside it, but no others for now.
 It&rsquo;s individual view is going to be an input with the default text of the input set to the value of the model and a &ldquo;edit&rdquo; button that will set the model to be the current value of the text field.
-This part is basically the same as our previous project
+This part is basically the same as our previous project.

     var TextModel = Backbone.Model.extend({
         defaults : {"value" : ""}